 However, this is not always the case.
 There are many situations in which a driver can and should be excluded from coverage.

-Read on to learn the various multiple driver car insurance scenarios and then be sure to enter your zip for a free car insurance comparison!
+Read on to learn the various multiple driver car insurance scenarios and then be sure to enter your zip for free car insurance quotes from multiple providers!

 Covering Multiple Drivers

 When you are shopping for car insurance quotes, you will find that insurers want to know about your vehicles, where you live, the coverage you need and personal information, including driving records for you and all other drivers in your household.

 This is so they charge accordingly for the actual risk they are taking on.